ydumburs/blog2/README.md

 Then the flow proceeds based on network support:
 - Supported number: Silent Auth is triggered over the mobile network.
-- Virtual Operator: Silent Auth is simulated and completes without a physical SIM.
+- Virtual Operator with even digit: Silent Auth is simulated and completes without a physical SIM.
 - Unsupported number: The app falls back to SMS verification.

 # Error Handling